Last update September 5, 2025 by Marvin

 Conclusion

 When deciding to use open-source software or proprietary software it depends on the use case.
-For commercial purposes we recommend using proprietary software like the Docutain SDK to ensure continuous and quick support, state-of-the art functionality that comes with regular updates and many features.
+For commercial purposes we recommend using proprietary software like the Docutain SDK to ensure continuous and reliable support, state-of-the art functionality that comes with regular updates and many features.
 On the long run, it is more cost-efficient and save to work with a proprietary SDK.

 If you want to test the Document Scanner SDK without writing any lines of code, check out our Showcase Apps for Android & iOS or have a look at our GitHub examples.